prologin/stechec2/README.rst

 Launch a match
 --------------

-Launch a stechec2 server and as many stechec2 client as there are players is very painful and can be avoided easily.
+To launch a match, you need to launch a ``stechec2-server`` and one ``stechec2-client`` per player.
 There is a wrapper called ``stechec2-run`` which runs everything you need in separate child processes, and only needs a tiny YAML configuration file to work.

 A simple ``config.yml`` could be::